pagopa/io-react-native-wallet/src/wallet-instance-attestation/README.md

 ```

 The returned `issuedAttestation` is supposed to be stored and used for any future operation that requires a Wallet Instance Attestation.
 The wallet attestation has a limited validity and must be regenerated when it expires.

+## Mapped results

+### 409 Conflict (WalletInstanceIntegrityFailedError)

+A `409 Conflict` response is returned by the wallet provider when an integrity check fails.